PBfordev/wxAutoExcel/trunk/ReadMe.txt

 4. In "Linker / Input" add wxAutoExcel's library into "Additional dependencies" (wxAutoExcel100ud.lib for the Debug configuration and wxAutoExcel100u.lib for the Release one).
 5. Optionally add <wx/wxAutoExcel.h> to your precompiled header file to speed up compilation.

-Include <wx/wxAutoExcel.h> in files referring to any wxAutoExcel class, don't forget that all those classes are in wxAutoExcel namespace.
+Include <wx/wxAutoExcel.h> in files referring to any wxAutoExcel class and don't forget that all those classes reside in wxAutoExcel namespace.